University of Seoul: University of Seoul Law School

-University rankings
+University of Seoul Law School is one of the professional graduate schools of University of Seoul.
+Founded in 2009, it is one of the founding law schools in South Korea and is one of the smaller schools with each class in the three-year J.D. program having approximately 50 students.

+Rankings and reputation

-In 2012, UOS was ranked as one of top three among universities that do not have a medical school.
+In 2012, UOS was ranked as one of the top three among universities that do not have a medical school.
 According to 2015 report from The Times Higher Education, UOS ranked 7th among all the Korean universities and 49th among all the Asian universities.
 In another survey, UOS ranked 14th in the Asian midsize universities.
 UOS was reported the best value public university in Korea, with high financial investment and scholarship amount per student.
 Students' affinity to the school was ranked in the first place and students' satisfaction is in the second place according to a 2010 survey.